ryangjchandler/orbit/README.md

 ### Markdown driver

 The Markdown driver is special as it requires a `content` column which holds the Markdown's body.
-If you don't add a `content` column you will get a SQL exception when the cache is refreshed from disk data.
+If the column is missing, you will get a QueryException when the cache is refreshed from disk data.

 ## Git Integration (experimental)